 - Green means that the event is active and has been triggered recently.

 - Red is the opposite, your event has not been triggered by anyone recently.

 - Orange: we don’t have any here but it means that you didn’t test your event yet.

-You chose your event?
-Well, follow the rest of the ad set setup the same way as any other campaign and you are good to go!
+Did you choose your event?
+Well, follow the rest of the ad set set up the same way as any other campaign and you are good to go!

 Your ad will also be set up with your Pixel so just click on Review/Confirm and it is over.

 This step-by-step Facebook Ads tutorial might look complicated but we tried our best to help you start your Facebook campaigns.